kauri-io/Content/ZeppelinOS/Deploy and Upgrade.md

   `$ firstContract.year()`
   `<BN: 7e7>`

 Note: 17 is hexadecimal for 23 and 7e7 is hexadecimal for 2023.
-Integer numbers will always be displayed as hexadecimal.
+Integer numbers will always display as hexadecimal.
 To confirm if your math is right you can always convert it yourself from hexadecimal to decimal.

 That's it!
-We successfully deployed and updated our contract on our local test network!
+We deployed and updated our contract on our local test network!

 Documentation: